 The university maintains Workers' Compensation Insurance coverage for employees who sustain an injury or illness compensable by law.
 The university pays the full cost of the workers' compensation insurance.
 All workers' compensation claims are subject to evaluation and investigation by the university and its insurance carrier.
 If you are injured while performing university duties, you must report the injury promptly to your immediate supervisor or Human Resources Representative and to the university’s Office of Risk Management.
 For more information and accident reporting forms, visit the university's Risk Management Website.

 University employees are covered in accordance with applicable unemployment compensation laws and regulations.
-All unemployment compensation forms or contacts related to unemployment compensation should be delivered or referred to Human Resources.
+All unemployment compensation forms or contacts related to unemployment compensation should be delivered or referred to Human Resource Management and Development.

 - Your Career at GW